-- Home Returns you to the Homepage. - Back To go back to the previous page. - Forward If available, takes you back to the next page. - Bookmarks Takes you to the Bookmarks menu where you can add, edit, and delete your bookmarks. - Go to URL Allows you to enter a Web address to visit. - Refresh Allows you to reload the current Web page. - History Displays a list of visited web pages. - Clear Memory > Allows you to clear the memory.
+- Home Returns you to the Homepage. - Back To go back to the previous page. - Forward If available, takes you back to the next page. - Go to URL Allows you to enter a Web address to visit. - Refresh Allows you to reload the current Web page. - History Displays a list of visited web pages.

-- Search Directs you to the Google search engine. - Send Link Allows you to send the link of the current page via a text message. - Show URL Shows you the current URL. - Save Items Allows you to save items from the web page. - Settings Allows you to configure the following Browser settings:
+- Clear Memory > Allows you to clear the memory. - Search Directs you to the Google search engine. - Send Link Allows you to send the link of the current page via a text message. - Show URL Shows you the current URL. - Save Items Allows you to save items from the web page. - Settings Allows you to configure the following Browser settings: